 WIP Publicity Photo

-A native of Philadelphia, Joe began his broadcasting pursuit at WHAT Radio, then he was hired by Ben Gimbel to be the voice of WIP-FM, the forerunner of Metromedia's WMMR in 1941.
+A native of Philadelphia, Joe began his broadcasting pursuit at WHAT Radio, then he was hired in 1941 by Ben Gimbel to be the voice of WIP-FM, the forerunner of Metromedia's WMMR.
 The following year, Joe took on the pivotal assignment of his career.
-He became host of WIP (AM)'s "Dawn Patrol," the nation's second all-night radio program which he piloted for 12 years.
+He became host of WIP (AM)'s "Dawn Patrol," the nation's second all-night radio program which he piloted for 12 years (1942 to 1954).

 Many Dawn Patrol listeners may remember Joe from the days of World War II, when the "Bluebird of Happiness" became his trademark.
 His all-night audience ran the gamut of defense workers, show business celebrities and devoted nightly listeners.

 In an article published in "Band Leaders Magazine" dated January, 1946 said: "Joe McCauley's 'Dawn Patrol,' which goes on from 1:00 to 6:45 am on WIP, the only twenty-four hour station in Philly."
 By 1954, the hours of the broadcast were from 12:30 am to 6 am.

 Frank Sinatra, for example, called into the show every time he appeared at a Philadelphia night club.
 And Joe used to like to tell the story of a special call-in request to play the "Dorsey Musical Montage."
 The caller was the mother of the late, great Jimmy and Tommy.
 Joe's radio personality was so well known that he was constantly in demand as a speaker and as emcee for the over 25 crowd who loved the Big Band sound.